 My name is Kanyi Maqubela.
 I was born in Soweto, a township outside of Johannesburg, South Africa, during apartheid.
 I grew up in New England, attending Phillips Academy.
 I did my undergraduate, and unfinished graduate, at Stanford University, where I took a degree in Philosophy, and studied all sorts of things, most notably computer science, chemistry, physics, and mathematics.
 I have taught elementary and middle school math and science.
 Working on Barack Obama's 2008 election campaign is, to date, the most meaningful and difficult work I've ever done.
 I really enjoyed being on the teaching team for Design Your Life, a class for undergraduates out of the Stanford Design Program.
 For my first job, I served on the initial team at Doostang, an online career community which was acquired by Universum Global.
 I was also part of the team at One Block Off The Grid, an internet-based solar sales business which was spun out of the incubator Virgance.
-1BOG was acquired by Pure Energies Group.
+1BOG was acquired by Pure Energies Group (now $NRG).
 Among the random work I've done, I've consulted with a South African private equity firm, a small-car company, the designers behind the mouse, a magazine for people who give a damn.

 Collaborative Fund is a seed fund that is trying to make the world better, one investment at a time.
 I'm honored and thrilled to be a part of that team.
 I try to write as diligently as I can.
 I believe in God, love my family, and live in New York City with my wife.